je33ica/Workout-tracker/README.md

  ## Description:
- An online workout tracker hosted on Heroku utilising a MongoDB atlas DB.
+ An online workout tracker hosted on Heroku utilising a MongoDB atlas DB, code for front end was given

 ## As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.